MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Set Image Storage Account_

 1. Then Windows Azure will begin to copy the image from VM Deport to your storage account.
-It takes couple miniutes to finish and you will see the image is inside the image tab.
+It takes a couple of minutes to finish.
+Once it completes, you will see the image is inside the image tab.

 	![Copy Image from VM Depot](images/vm-linux-vmdepot-copy-image-complete.png)